- Research & Resources

-Nearly four in 10 private sector workers — and 81 percent of the lowest-wage workers — do not have paid sick days to care for their own health.
+Nearly four in 10 private sector workers — and 80 percent of the lowest-wage workers — do not have paid sick days to care for their own health.
 And millions more don’t have paid sick days to care for a sick child.
-For these workers, the decision to take time off from work to recover from an illness — or to care for a sick child or family member — is a choice between their health and their financial security.
-For millions of Americans, taking time off from work due to illness or family emergency means sacrificing much-needed income and risking loss of a job.
+For these workers, the decision to take time off from work to recover from an illness or to care for a sick child or family member is a choice between their health and their financial security.

 It’s just not right.
 Everyone gets sick.
 And everyone deserves time to get better, without risking their economic security.

-Workers need a paid sick days standard that would give them the economic security to stay home when sick, when they need to see a doctor, or when a family member needs medical care.
-And the public agrees: 75 percent see paid sick days as a basic worker’s right, and there is broad public support — across all demographic and partisanship groups — for setting a paid sick days standard.
+Workers need a national paid sick days standard that gives them the economic security to stay home when sick, when they need to see a doctor, or when a family member needs medical care.
+And the public agrees: 88 percent of voters say they want all workers to be able to earn paid sick days.

 The Healthy Families Act

 The Healthy Families Act is federal legislation that would set a national paid sick days standard.
-The bill would enable workers to earn up to seven paid sick days a year to recover from an illness or care for a sick family member, or see a doctor.
+The bill would enable workers to earn up to seven paid sick days a year to recover from an illness or care for a sick family member, or to see a doctor.
 More

 State and Local Paid Sick Days Legislation

-State and local advocates are leading the way toward a national paid sick days standard by working to pass laws requiring employers to let workers earn paid sick days in their localities.
-Connecticut, San Francisco, Milwaukee, Washington, D.C., and Philadelphia were the first places in the nation to pass paid sick days laws.
+State and local advocates are leading the way toward a national paid sick days standard by working to pass laws that guarantee workers paid sick days in their localities.
 More